What does it mean when OTTO is "enabled"?

 🧠 Pro Tip: Always use “Deploy” to apply changes, then toggle ON to make them live.

-How can I verify if OTTO fixes are deployed?
+How can I verify whether OTTO fixes have been deployed?

-How can I verify if OTTO fixes are deployed?
+How can I verify whether OTTO fixes have been deployed?

 You can easily verify whether OTTO fixes are live on your site using built-in tools or browser inspection.